Thuynh808/Ubuntu-AD-Integration/README.md

   <summary><h2><b>Section 6: Discovering and Joining the Active Directory Domain</b></h2></summary>
   <br>

-  **Description:** In this section, we'll discover the Active Directory domain and join it using the packages we installed earlier.
+  In this section, we'll discover the Active Directory domain and join it using the packages we installed earlier.
 Joining the domain will enable seamless authentication and access to domain resources.

   - **Step 1: Discover the Domain**:
     Run the following command to discover the Active Directory domain: